ory/sdk/clients/client/go/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInitializeSelfServiceSettingsViaBrowserFlowRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiInitializeSelfServiceSettingsForBrowsersRequest struct via the builder pattern

 ### Return type